harryt04/tokei/README.md

 # Tokei 時計

-Tokei (時計, "clock" in Japanese) is a free and open source timer app for power users.
-It's designed for chefs in the kitchen, fitness instructors, and project managers who need precise, sequential routines to keep everything on track.
+Tokei (時計, meaning 'clock' in Japanese) is a free, open-source timer app built for power users.
+Designed specifically for chefs in the kitchen, it helps manage multiple timers simultaneously, ensuring all dishes are finished at the perfect moment.

 Built with: